 P — Proceed with more awareness of your needs

-This tool is designed for self-assessment of your group over time.
-It may help in setting priorities and monitoring progress over time.
+This tool is designed for assessment of your group over time.
+It may help in setting priorities and monitoring progress.
 Feel free to add items to the list that are important to your group.

 Self-compassion increases well-being and resilience to stress and trauma.
 It has also been linked to healthier behaviors, greater motivation, confidence, and sense of personal responsibility.
 It improves our supportive relationship behaviors.
 In short, practicing self-compassion is essential for health care teams.

 Research on collective trauma indicates that storytelling is helpful for our well-being.
 It can stimulate our parasympathetic nervous system—our recovery system—helping to bring more order to our memories, and activating neurotransmitters and hormones that allow us to feel more connected.

 Three Good Things is a quick and simple prescription for reducing burnout and increasing well-being.
 This exercise trains our brains to see and savor the good that’s always around us, even during difficult times.
 We can practice this approach by asking ourselves these two questions every day: